quadrantsec/sagan/doc/source/configuration.rst

 The ``track-clients`` processor is used to detect when a syslog client has stopped or restarted sending logs to Sagan.
 This can be useful for detecting systems where logging has been disabled.
-In the event a syslog client stops sending logs,  Sagan generates an alert for notification purposes.
-When the syslog client comes back online,  Sagan will generate another alert for notification purposes.
+In the event a syslog client stops sending logs,  Sagan generates a log for notification purposes.
+When the syslog client comes back online,  Sagan will generate another log for notification purposes.
 The ``time`` is how long a syslog client has not sent a log message to be considered "down".
+When this processor is enabled and the "sagan.rules" are loaded,  Sagan will generate an "alert" when systems stop/start logging.

 Example ``track-clients`` subsection::

   # The "tracking clients" processor keeps track of the systems (IP addresses),
   # reporting to Sagan.
 If Sagan stops receiving logs from a client for a
-     # specified amount of time ("timeout"), an alert/notification is created.
+  # specified amount of time ("timeout"), a syslog message is created.
+If this
-     # When the system comes back online,  another alert/notification is
-     # created.
+  # option is enable and the "sagan.rules" are loaded,  an alert will be
+  # generated when system(s) stop/start reporting.
+The "networks" options lets                                          # you get granular with what you want to track within your network.

   - track-clients:
       enabled: no
       timeout: 1440             # In minutes
+      networks: "10.0.0.0/8, 192.168.0.0/16, 172.16.0.0/12"

 rule-tracking